AstroinformaticsAU/VersionControlTutorial/source/pages/4-merging.rst

 .. highlight:: console

-After you have edited and saved ``master.tex``, finish the merge by staging and committing your results::
+After you have edited and saved ``paper.tex``, finish the merge by staging and committing your results::

     % git commit -a